astropy/astroplan/docs/tutorials/scheduling.rst

 User-Defined Schedulers
 =======================

-There are many ways that targets can be scheduled with, only two of which are currently implemented.
+There are many ways that targets can be scheduled, only two of which are currently implemented.
 This example will walk through the steps for creating your own scheduler that will be compatible with the tools of the ``scheduling`` module.